- Text Size +

 Ina's thoughts were given some respite when the atmosphere control limits were adjusted.
 Hopping back up to the workstation, Dasa wordlessly approached the shot glass then submerged herself in the drink.

-After a few moments, the android absorbed both the fluid and the airborne particulates from the drink.
+After a few moments, the android absorbed both the fluid and the airborne particulates from the alcohol.
 When Ina was able to breathe again, she wiped off her tears using her sleeve then rested her arms on the desk.

 Dasa did the same thing, except she rested over the glass rim then stuck her tongue out to administer a tiny sample.
 Despite maintaining confidence in her maid, when the woman stuck her tongue out, the muscle was trembling like it had met its God.